mahadevans87/mockatron/README.md

 ## The main.json file

-Here is an example main.json file
+Here is an example of a simple `main.json` file

 ```
 {